GSA/ficam-management/_cpic/02_acquire.md

 > ### IT Schedule 70

 > [IT Schedule 70](https://www.gsa.gov/technology/technology-purchasing-programs/it-schedule-70){:target="_blank"} is part of the Multiple Award Schedule (MAS) program and gives agencies direct access to commercial experts who can address the needs of the government IT community through a series of Special Item Numbers (SINs).
 These SINs cover most of the general-purpose commercial IT hardware, software, and services.

-> - Refer to SINs 132-60 through 152-62, to find procurement needs for your agency's ICAM program.
-These schedules include electronic credentials, PKI services, and HSPD-12 products and services.
-> - If your agency uses an acquisition vehicle other than GSA IT Schedule 70, your agency will take responsibility for ensuring compliance with applicable federal standards and requirements.

 > ### IT Schedule 84

 > [IT Schedule 84](https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedules/list-of-gsa-schedules/schedule-84security-fire-law-enforcement){:target="_blank"} offers PACS-related security solutions for law enforcement, security, facility management, fire, rescue, clothing, marine craft, and emergency and disaster response.

 You can purchase resources from both schedules to meet your ICAM implementation needs.
-For example, you could buy new credential readers for access control points from Schedule 84 and services from the system integrator from Schedule 70.
+For example, you could buy new credential readers for physical access control points from Schedule 84 and services from a system integrator from Schedule 70.

-## Benefits
+Using GSA Schedules provides the following benefits:

 - **More competitive rates and potentially lower costs.** Regardless of the method used to access Schedules 70 and 84, GSA has already negotiated fair and reasonable prices for these products and services.
 - **Shorter procurement time.** GSA Schedules offer streamlined procurement, as opposed to agency-negotiated contracts, which can be cumbersome and costly.
 Tools such as eBuy and GSA Advantage are available to assist in ordering from both Schedules.
-- **Reduced complexity and effort required to perform due diligence.** If you purchase products not included on the GSA APL, you are responsible for ensuring that the products meet all applicable federal standards and requirements, ensuring the products conform to applicable federal standards, and maintaining a written plan to ensure ongoing conformance for the life cycle of the components.
+- **Reduced complexity and effort required to perform due diligence.** If you purchase products not included on the FIPS-201 approved products list for PIV card stock and physical access control systems (PACS), you are responsible for ensuring that the products meet all applicable federal standards and requirements, ensuring the products conform to applicable federal standards, and maintaining a written plan to ensure ongoing conformance for the life cycle of the components.
-- **Elimination of non-compliance with standards and requirements.** If your agency doesn't use  the GSA Schedules and the APL, you run the risk of potential non-compliance if your conformance processes are incomplete or do not keep pace with changes within the GSA Evaluation Program.